liferay-search/liferay-docs/en/deployment/articles-dxp/04-securing-liferay/10-saml/03-registering-a-service-provider.markdown

 8. Make sure *Attributes Namespace Enabled* has been set.

 If you don't have a Service Provider to add right now, that's fine.
-In the next section, you'll learn how to set @product@ up as a SAML Service Provider.
-The same instance can't be both, but after you set up another @product@ instance as a Service Provider, come back to this one and add the Service Provider according to the instructions above.
+In the next section, you'll learn how to set @sharepoint@ up as a SAML Service Provider.
+The same instance can't be both, but after you set up another @sharepoint@ instance as a Service Provider, come back to this one and add the Service Provider according to the instructions above.